 Mining Careers Dinners

-We host events each year for students in years 11 and 12, along with their parents, teachers and careers advisors to learn about the variety of mining careers available and the educational pathways to those roles.
+We host free events each year for students in years 10, 11 and 12, along with a parent, and their careers adviser, to learn about the variety of mining careers available and the educational pathways to those roles.

-They hear directly from people working in our industry and education representatives.
+Attendees will hear directly from people working in our industry, as well as from a range of education and training providers.
 Recent graduates, tradespeople, university students and apprentices all talk about what it's like to work in the NSW mining industry and answer questions from the attending students, parents and teachers.

-Our careers dinners are a great way to get a taste of the NSW minerals and mining industry.
+Our FREE careers dinners are a great way to get a taste of the NSW minerals and resources industry.

 NSW Minerals Council is committed to providing objective and current career and education resources to careers advisers.
 We know that industry-relevant information is vital to ensuring that students make informed choices at key transition points along the school to work pathway.